Aloeminium108/lenia/README.md

 Lenia is a continuous generalization of Conway's Game of Life first proposed and implemented by Bert Wang-Chak Chan (For more info please click [here](https://chakazul.github.io/lenia.html)).

+**WARNING: THE VIDEOS PRESENTED HERE CONTAIN FLASHING IMAGERY.
+IF YOU HAVE PHOTOSENSITIVE EPILEPSY OR ANY OTHER CONDITION SUCH THAT FLASHING LIGHTS ARE HAZARDOUS FOR YOU, PROCEED WITH CAUTION.
+THE APPLICATION ITSELF MAY ALSO PRODUCE FLASHING IMAGERY.
+USE WITH CAUTION.**

 ## Description

 https://github.com/Aloeminium108/lenia/assets/86540464/d72d5807-db6a-4866-aec3-97e94591e8bc